 Construction-permanent loans – Excerpted from our Underwriting Guide, this piece explains your options for handling construction-permanent financing.
 Refer to our Guide for full details.

-Ineligible Project List for condos and co-ops – We base project eligibility on a number of factors, including our exposure and loan performance in each project.
+Condominiums and co-ops – We base project eligibility on a number of factors, including our exposure and loan performance in each project.
 Project eligibility is subject to change.
 See our Condominium Project Eligibility Checklist for Standard Loans for additional information.

 FHFA conforming loan limits – The Federal Housing Finance Agency restricts Fannie Mae and Freddie Mac to purchasing single-family mortgages with origination balances below a specific amount, known as the “conforming loan limit.”
 This FHFA web page provides those limits by county.